7Block Labs

 2) Wallet UX that procurement will green‑light: EIP‑7702 + ERC‑7579 modules

-• Validation modules: passkeys, session keys; ERC‑1271 signatures.
+• Validation modules that include passkeys, session keys, and ERC‑1271 signatures.

-• Kill‑switch/guardian flows for high‑risk accounts.
+• A kill-switch/guardian flow for those high-risk accounts.

 3) Privacy‑preserving compliance: “attest, don’t store”